INSIDE: Everything you need to know about planning a London Itinerary 4 Days Long.

 DAY FOUR IN LONDON

-Camden Markets or Portobello Markets, or Brick Lane Markets
+No.1: Camden Markets, Portobello Markets, Spitalfields markets or Brick Lane Food Markets

 Start your day with a market visit to one of London’s famous markets.